dmbarbour/glas/docs/GlasDesign.md

  * move top item from eff stack to data stack
 * **eff** - invoke current effects handler on current stack.

 The top-level effects handler is provided by runtime or compiler.
 Use of 'env' enables a program to sandbox a subprogram and control access to effects.
-Effects handlers should have type `Request State -- Response State`, i.e. stack arity 2-2, until we have sufficiently advanced static types and static analysis.
+Effects handlers should have type `Request State -- Response State`, i.e. stack arity 2-2, at least for bootstrap and further until we have sufficiently advanced static types and static analysis.

     env:(do:P, eff:E)           (as ENV)
         E ⊲ (Sf * State) → (Sf' * State)